 Best for Taste and Mild Relaxation

 Pukka Herbs Night Time is masterfully blended for drinkers who despise the taste of valerian root but still need genuine relaxation support.
 This organic formulation relies heavily on oat flowering tops (30%), licorice root, chamomile flavor, and lavender flower (14%).
 The use of oat straw is particularly clever; it acts as a mild nervine tonic to soothe an overtaxed nervous system over time rather than acting as a direct sedative.
-We found this tea perfect for transitioning from a stressful workday into a relaxed evening without inducing immediate drowsiness, making it suitable to drink immediately after dinner.
+We found this tea excellent for transitioning from a stressful workday into a relaxed evening without inducing immediate drowsiness, making it suitable to drink immediately after dinner.

 The floral, naturally sweet flavor profile is exceptional, dominated by lavender and a hint of limeflower.
 It lacks the heavy sedative punch of valerian-based teas, meaning it won’t force you to sleep if you are highly stimulated.
 However, for baseline daily stress reduction and building a calming pre-bed ritual, Pukka’s ethically sourced, plastic-free tea bags offer an unbeatable sensory experience.